Hosein021X/News-Classification-ML/README.md

 # News Classification ML 📰

-This project classifies 100k news articles into 10 categories with an **82.5% Macro F1-score**.
+This project classifies 100k news articles into 10 categories with an **82.5% Macro F1-score with Regression model**.

 ##  Structure
 - `src/`: Contains the preprocessing logic, model architecture, and main execution script.